P2PModels/wallofshame-frontend/docs/docs/index.md

 2. Transparent use of blockchain with the possibility for the user of recovering the EOA and start using the web3 interface.
 3. Web3 interface by default: this means the user has to be familiar, or learn it, with the blockchain technology.

-In this prototype we are going to test the user experience for each scenario to provide some insights in the usability of web3 services for new users. ~~Therefore, the backend server will be used for handeling blockchain logic in scenarios 1 and 2.~~ ¿?
-We use Prisma as middleware software to add this resolvers that may interact with ethereum and also to automatize the database (PostgresQL) management and improve code quality.
+In this prototype we are going to test the user experience for each scenario to provide some insights in the usability of web3 services for new users. ~~Therefore, the backend server will be used for handling blockchain logic in scenarios 1 and 2.~~ ¿?
+We use Prisma as middleware software to add this resolvers that may interact with ethereum and also to automate the database (PostgresQL) management and improve code quality.

-At the frontend level we have a react app with an Apollo client that conects both with the backend API and the graph (GraphQL endpoints) and also to ethereum through
+At the frontend level we have a react app with an Apollo client that connects both with the backend API and the graph (GraphQL endpoints) and also to ethereum through

-We will also use a second server, corresponding to the Transaction Manager component, that will be in charge of reassigning the tasks once their allotted time period has lapsed.
-This will be done through cron jobs, which will be run by sending a transaction to the contract whenever a task’s allotted period of time is up, thereby reassigning the task to a new user.
-The server will listen to contract events that are issued when a new job is created in order to then prepare a cron job.

 ## References